Momolem/knowledgebase-quarz/content/Software Engineering/Clean Code/Design Patterns/Adapter.md

 	 The Adapter pattern lets you create a middle-layer class that serves as a translator between your code and a legacy class, a 3rd-party class or any other class with a weird interface.

 - **Use the pattern when you want to reuse several existing subclasses that lack some common functionality that can’t be added to the superclass.**
 	 You could extend each subclass and put the missing functionality into new child classes.
-However, you’ll need to duplicate the code across all of these new classes, which [[Duplicate Code|smells really bad]].
+However, you’ll need to duplicate the code across all of these new classes, which [smells really bad](Duplicate%20Code.md).

 	The much more elegant solution would be to put the missing functionality into an adapter class.
 Then you would wrap objects with missing features inside the adapter, gaining needed features dynamically.
 For this to work, the target classes must have a common interface, and the adapter’s field should follow that interface.
-This approach looks very similar to the [[Decorator|Decorator]] pattern.
+This approach looks very similar to the [Decorator](Decorator.md) pattern.

 ##  How to Implement